Start or update your estate plan

 Elder Fraud

-Elder fraud cost seniors more than $966 million in 2020, so it is important to be vigilant to protect against identity theft scams.
+In 2023, scams targeting individuals aged 60 and older led to financial losses exceeding $3.4 billion, underscoring the importance of vigilance against identity theft scams.
 Common plots include romance scams, grandparent scams, fake prize scams, investment scams, and government impersonation schemes.
 Educate yourself or your elderly loved ones about common scams that can wipe out a person’s hard-earned savings.

 Avoid the rush and get your tax prep done early